All Products

 Note

-• Incremental Data Verification: verifies data that is incrementally synchronized or migrated.
-Data verification starts after the task is created and incremental data is written to the destination database without latency for the first time.
+• Incremental Data Verification: Verifies data that is incrementally synchronized or migrated.
+Data verification starts after the instance is created and incremental data is written to the destination database with no latency for the first time.

 Parameter